nexusriot/greynote/DESIGN.md

 ## Client parity

-The web, desktop and Android clients are separate front ends over the same API, and every endpoint the server exposes is reachable from each of them.
+The web, desktop and Android clients are separate front ends over the same API.
 The table below is the audit: where a client reaches an endpoint, and how.

-`/health` is the exception — it exists for orchestrators (the compose healthcheck, a load balancer), not for people, so no client calls it.
+Every endpoint is reachable from every client, with two exceptions, both noted in the table and explained under it: `/health`, which exists for orchestrators (the compose healthcheck, a load balancer) rather than for people, and `GET /api/images/:filename`, which only the web client fetches — the other two upload images but cannot yet display them inline.

 | Endpoint | Web | Desktop | Android |
 |---|---|---|---|